Thermalization dynamics of a gauge theory on a quantum simulator

 In \Fig{ffreq}, we show the system evolution for the most ``violent'' quench to $m/\kappa=0$, corresponding to $U\approx2\delta$.
-In panel \textbf{a}, the real-time dynamics at various microscopic Bose--Hubbard parameters, which all map to the same $m/\kappa$ but with different strengths of the gauge constraint (cases 1-3), is compared to theoretical estimates.
-The top panel shows a result for the ideal gauge field dynamics obtained through exact diagonalization of the Hamiltonian~\eqref{eq:QLM} for a smaller system with $18$ matter sites.
-The lower panels give the experimental results for the observable along with numerical estimates based on the time-dependent density matrix renormalization group ($t$-DMRG) \cite{Schollwoeck_review,mptoolkit} for a Bose--Hubbard chain of 32 sites, which show already good agreement.
-In the gauge-theory regime (case 1), we employ the damped-sine fitting at later times (see SM for details) to extract the damping rate $\gamma$, which is $\gamma^{-1} = 63$ $\pm$ $9$ ms (experiment) and $64.4$ $\pm$ $0.4$ ms ($t$-DMRG).
+In \Fig{ffreq}A, the real-time dynamics at various microscopic Bose--Hubbard parameters, which all map to the same $m/\kappa$ but with different strengths of the gauge constraint (cases 1-3), is compared to theoretical estimates.
+The top panel shows a result for the ideal gauge field dynamics obtained through exact diagonalization of the Hamiltonian in Eq.~1 for a smaller system with $18$ matter sites.
+The lower panels give the experimental results for the observable along with numerical estimates based on the time-dependent density matrix renormalization group ($t$-DMRG) \cite{Schollwoeck_review,mptoolkit} for a Bose--Hubbard chain of 32 sites, which show good agreement.
+In the gauge-theory regime (case 1), we employ the damped-sine fitting at later times~\cite{supp} to extract the damping rate $\gamma$, which is found to be $\gamma^{-1} = 63$ $\pm$ $9$ ms (experiment) and $64.4$ $\pm$ $0.4$ ms ($t$-DMRG).
 Earliest times can be sensitive to small differences in initial conditions.

 The different levels of constrained dynamics are realized by tuning the Bose--Hubbard parameters from $\delta/J = 1$ (case 3) to $\delta/J = 16$ (case 1).
-This is reflected in the gauge violation~$\eta$, which tends to zero in the gauge-theory regime.
-It is defined as the odd atom number expectation value on gauge sites, $\eta = \sum_{j\in g} \langle \hat{n}_{j}\, \mathrm{mod}\, 2 \rangle/L_\text{g}$, where $L_\text{g}$ is the number of odd (gauge) sites (see SM for details).
+This is reflected in the gauge violation~$\eta$, which tends to zero in the gauge-theory regime (case 1).
+It is defined as the odd atom number expectation value on gauge sites, $\eta = \sum_{j\in g} \langle \hat{n}_{j}\, \mathrm{mod}\, 2 \rangle/L_\text{g}$, where $L_\text{g}$ is the number of odd (gauge) sites~\cite{supp}.
 We measure this probability by removing pairs of atoms in the same well with a photo-association laser, followed by selectively addressing the gauge links for imaging.
-We use $\eta$ as a measure to validate our quantum simulation of the gauge theory, finding a controlled decrease from large violations in case 3 towards $\eta \approx 0$ in case 1, see panels \textbf{a} and \textbf{d}.
-To characterize the dynamics as a function of the staggering~$\delta/J$, which is used to enforce the gauge constraint, we extract the oscillation frequency of the matter density with a damped-sine fit.
-In panel \textbf{b}, our results show a fast approach towards the gauge theory upon increasing~$\delta/J$.
+We use $\eta$ as a measure to validate our quantum simulation of the gauge theory, finding a controlled decrease from large violations in case 3 towards $\eta \approx 0$ in case 1 (Fig.~2, A-D).
+To characterize the dynamics as a function of the staggering parameter~$\delta/J$, which is used to enforce the gauge constraint, we extract the oscillation frequency of the matter density with a damped-sine fit.
+In Fig.~2B, our results show a fast approach towards the gauge theory upon increasing~$\delta/J$.